- Download our Moving to Paris Guide (PDF)

 + PRO: Getting around is easy

 Transport in Paris is excellent.
-Metro and bus networks are easy to navigate and can get city residents almost anywhere.
-For those who prefer a bit of fresh air, Velib Metropole, Paris’ public bike-sharing scheme, offers a great alternative.
-In addition, excellent train networks and the presence of many low-cost airlines allow residents to explore Europe.
+Metro and bus networks are easy to navigate and can get you almost anywhere in the city.
+If you prefer a bit of fresh air, Velib Metropole, Paris’ public bike-sharing scheme, offers a great alternative.
+The Navigo pass provides convenient access to public transport, with various options available depending on your needs.
+In addition, excellent train networks and the presence of many low-cost airlines allow you to explore Europe.

 - CON: Lack of convenience